khulnasoft-lab/design.khulnasoft.com/contents/components/button-group.md

 ### When to use

 - Visually and programmatically group between two to five items that have similar or related actions to emphasize the relationship.
-A link can be styled like a button and included in a group, however, it can be confusing for some users if both a button (`<button>`) and a link (`<a>`) are in the same group.

 ### When not to use